YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 Let's start!
 The steps we need to take are as follows:

 ## Steps
-1. Write an account on OpenAI and obtain API Key.
+1. Create an account and obtain the API key from OpenAI.
 2. Add OpenAI_API_KEY to the Heroku application environment variable.
 3. Install open
 4. Test receiving messages from a customer test number